CME211/notes/lecture-04/3-sets.md

     If the element is not a member, do nothing.

 intersection(...)
-    Return the intersection of two or more sets as a new set.
+    Return the intersection of two sets as a new set.

-    (i.e. elements that are common to all of the sets.)
+    (i.e. all elements that are in both sets.)

 intersection_update(...)
     Update a set with the intersection of itself and another.